-The town center also hosts a weekly market, outdoor concerts, and other events bringing together the community and its guests.
+The small beach town center also hosts a weekly market, outdoor concerts, and other events bringing together the community and its guests.

 Enjoy the crystal clear turquoise waters, powdery white sand, and perfect weather.
 Seaside is also a great place for families because the gentle waves allow people to swim at ease.

 So pack your bags for Florida, and get ready for a vacation of a lifetime.